nginxinc/nginx-gateway-fabric/site/content/installation/ngf-images/pulling-ngf-image.md

 ---
-title: "Pushing an NGINX Plus image to a private registry"
+title: "Push an NGINX Plus image to a private registry"
-description: "This document describes how to pull a NGINX Plus image for NGINX Gateway Fabric from the official F5 Docker registry and upload it to your private registry."
 weight: 200
 doctypes: ["install"]
 toc: true
 docs: "DOCS-1433"
 ---

-{{<custom-styles>}}
+## Overview

+This document describes how to pull a NGINX Plus image for NGINX Gateway Fabric from the official F5 Docker registry and upload it to your private registry

 ## Before you begin